LSBigum/SCS/README.md

 ## The Heartbeat extension

-In OpenSSL versions 1.01 and up to 1.02 betas, there was a subtle but highly critical programming mistake that could lead to an attacker being able to gain access to the otherwise encrypted data.
+In OpenSSL versions 1.01 up to 1.01g, there was a subtle but highly critical programming mistake that could lead to an attacker being able to gain access to the otherwise encrypted data.
 A system running one of the aforementioned versions of the OpenSSL implementation can be attacked quite easily.
 In particular, there's an extension to the TLS protocol known as Heartbeat.
 The Heartbeat allows you to keep a TLS session running even though no data has been communicated in a while, simply by sending a special message known as a heartbeat request.
 Before the introduction of Heartbeat, if there was a period without any communication between a client and server, the TLS session might have been terminated and would have to be reopened if any further data transfer was required.
 Heartbeat can also be used to check if the receiver of the signal is still present, and in that way keep the line of communication alive.
 The request itself consists of a payload containing the actual message, as well as some explicit information that specifies the size of the payload.
 When the server receives the heartbeat request, it allocates a memory buffer according to the size specified in request message header, and stores the payload there.
 The response from the server will then be constructed by passing on the contents from the beginning of the buffer until the length specified in the heartbeat request.

 ## Heartbleed bug